Near-squares in binary recurrence sequences: Introduction

+In Appendix~\ref{app:ljunggren}, we provide a translation of the statements of the theorems in \cite{Ljun54}, with Theorem~IV there corrected.
+On the arXiv \cite{Ljun-arxiv}, we also provide the complete text of this paper in its original German and our English translation of it.
+As this paper is difficult to obtain, we hope that this is also of interest and benefit to researchers in this area.

-We hope that this work motivates others to generalise our results and investigate our conjecture, as it is certainly of considerable interest for the study of the arithmetic properties of binary recurrence sequences.
+We hope that this work motivates others to generalise our results and investigate our conjectures, as they are certainly of considerable interest for the study of the arithmetic properties of binary recurrence sequences.